-Big Data Privacy in Europe and North America
+Big Data Privacy

 As we have frequently discussed here on CloudTweaks, the usage of big data around the world is growing exponentially.
 Businesses, individuals, and governments are all increasingly reliant on the insights it provides, and are progressively basing decisions, policy, and strategy on the output they receive.